My Country Talks is an international platform for political dialogue.

 They will also provide a few items of personal information: Email address, mobile phone number, postal (zip) code and a few personal preferences.
 The My Country Talks platform collects all the answers and data for you – but only you have access to the information.

 The My Country Talks algorithm matches your readers

 The software matches pairs with maximally contrasting opinions who live as close to each other as possible.

 Coordinate communication with the participants.

 My Country Talks requires registrants confirm their participation via text message before the platform establishes email contact between the pairs identified by the algorithm.

-The pairs arrange their meetings independently.
+The pairs arrange their meetings independently

 They establish a place for their discussion.
 On the day of the event, participants then meet up across your region or country for political debates.
-And you can report on the results.
+And you can report on the results

-That is why we established "Germany Talks."
-The idea was to bring pairs of readers together who had completely opposing political views but who lived as close to each other as possible.
+The answer was "Germany Talks": ZEIT ONLINE set out to bring together pairs of readers with completely opposing political views who lived as close to one another as possible.
 On June 18, 2017, 1,200 people across the country met up for face-to-face discussions.

 After the first edition of "Germany Talks", media organisations from around the world reached out to us and said that their countries were also in need of more debate across political divides.
 Together with a group of international news outlets, we launched My Country Talks, which today is a tool that media organisations can use to start one-on-one discussions in their country.